CloudyKrypton/week3project/README.md

 # Technical Problems

 1. Creating an algorithm for a computer checkers opponent
-2. Finding a free api to use and generating an api key
+2. Finding a free api to use and generating an API key
 3. Making a call to the api using MongoDB